bitcubico/english/tips.md

 - They aren’t on their way already, are they?
 - He didn't finish writing the report, did he?
 - She didn´t eat the sandwich, did she?

+## Physical descriptions of people
+When we describe a person's body, we usually talk about height and weight.
+Note that it is generally considered rude\ to call someone fat or overweight.
+However, overweight is less offensive when describing someone.\

+When describing height and weight, use the verb be.
+- She is tall and thin

+When we describe a person's face, we usually talk about eye color and any other notable features.
+For facial descriptions,\ we usually use the verb have.
+- She has blue eyes
+- He has a nice smile
+- He has big ears
+- She has long, brown hair.

+When we describe a person's hair, we usually talk about length, type and color.
+A person with no hair is bald.
+Here are some useful adjectives:
+- long
+- short
+- straight
+- bald
+- medium length
+- curly
+- blond

+We usually use the verb have to describe a person's hair.
+If a person is bald, however, we use the verb be.
+- She has long, straight, brown hair
+- My father is bald

+Say What does (person) look like? to ask about a person's size, shape, age or overall appearance.
+Use the verb be to describe overall appearance.\
+- What does he look like?
+- He is tall and middle-aged.
+He's very good-looking

+Use questions like What color are his eyes? and How tall is she? to ask for a description of specific parts of a person's body.\
+Use the verb have to refer to body parts.
+- What color are his eyes?
+(They're brown)
+- How tall is she?
+(She's very tall)
+- What do the children look like?
+(They have curly, red hair.
+Jasmine has big, brown eyes, and Jason has blue eyes)

+Good-looking has the same meaning as attractive.
+Good-looking and attractive can be used for both men and women.\
+Beautiful is generally used for women, and handsome is generally used for men.